PHATWalrus/cicada.exe_MiniHackathon/api/API_DOCUMENTATION.md

 ## Email System

-The DiaX API includes an integrated email system that sends automated emails for various user actions and events.
+The DiaX API includes a comprehensive email system that sends automated transactional emails to users during various interactions with the API.

-### Email Functionality
+## Email Functionality

+The API sends several types of automated emails:

-- **Welcome Emails**: Sent when a user registers for an account
+- **Verification Emails**: Sent when a new user registers to verify their email address
+- **Welcome Emails**: Sent after a user successfully verifies their email
 - **Password Reset Emails**: Sent when a user requests a password reset
 - **Reset Confirmation Emails**: Sent after a successful password reset

-### Email Configuration
+## Email Configuration

 To configure the email system, add the following environment variables to your `.env` file:

 ```
 # Email Settings
-MAIL_PROVIDER=smtp  # Options: smtp, sendgrid, mailgun, php_mail
+MAIL_PROVIDER=smtp
 MAIL_FROM_NAME=DiaX
 MAIL_FROM_EMAIL=noreply@diax.app
-MAIL_CC_EMAIL=  # Optional CC recipient for all emails
-MAIL_BCC_EMAIL=  # Optional BCC recipient for all emails
-FRONTEND_URL=https://diax.fileish.com  # Used for email links

 # SendGrid Mail Settings (if using SendGrid)
 SENDGRID_API_KEY=your_sendgrid_api_key